-The novelty of actually being in a real life riot zone very quickly wears off along with the false bravado of your other blue-suited and shotgun equipped officers.
+The novelty of actually being in a real-life riot zone very quickly wears off along with the false bravado of your other blue-suited and shotgun equipped officers.
 There is no glory and no combat pay – just the light sheen of cold sweat on the back of your neck and the inability to relax with a small creature gnawing inside the pit of your stomach trying to get out – this creature is called fear.

 When the morning arrived and our shifts were relieved (we were personally relieved also as I can speak for my partners); we were back in convoy on the northbound Santa Ana freeway among the out-of-state tourists and hoi poi and back to our station house to shower, eat and sleep unless we elected to go to our homes to do the same and to comfort our family members that it was just “boring routine patrol”.
 The lies we tell our loved ones to keep them from needless worry about these same lies and us we also come to believe?

-On our second night of patrol, our unit noticed the reflection of shadows emitting in the ambient light from a burned out and still smoldering liquor store.
+On our second night of patrol, our unit noticed the reflection of shadows emitting in the ambient light from a burned-out and still smoldering liquor store.
 I found that it was quite interesting that almost the majority of these ill-faded businesses were marked by their very unfortunate owners “Black Owned” but this did not seem to make much difference to the looters turned arsonists.

 Myself along with my partner (armed with our trusty police issued Remington 870 pump-action shotguns loaded with 5-rounds of double .00 buck) entered the business via the rear.

-Sure enough we both simultaneously saw two subjects clad in black outfits each holding multiple bottles of hard liquor that they had liberated from the over turned shelves.
+Sure enough, we both simultaneously saw two subjects clad in black outfits each holding multiple bottles of hard liquor that they had liberated from the over-turned shelves.
 We just calmly waited patiently for each of these looters to fill their arms as full as possible with the fifths of liquor (you always want to see the suspect’s hands – hands not seen can hold a weapon that can kill you – police patrol procedures 101 folks).

 These well-stocked felons then stumbled out towards the rear of the business and into the sights of our shotguns (you really don’t have to aim with a shotgun – just point it in the direction of what or who you want to really destroy).
-To their shock and amazement they both subsequently dropped their ill-gotten booty (their sphincter muscles probably also tightened I assumed).
+To their shock and amazement, they both subsequently dropped their ill-gotten booty (their sphincter muscles probably also tightened I assumed).

-My partner and I then were shocked and amazed (without the sphincter muscle thing) that each of these looters had official ID of being Los Angeles County Probation Officers.
+My partner and I then were shocked and amazed (without the sphincter muscle thing) that each of these looters had an official ID of being Los Angeles County Probation Officers.